LAAC-LSCP/laac-lscp.github.io/docs/getting-started/interns-tech.md

 ## Getting down to business

+- [ ] talk to Alex about a weekly meeting, typically 30min

 - [ ] Loann should ask Gwendal/Nick to add you on oberon and in the laac group.
 This will allow you to connect to the server and to the [ComL wiki](https://wiki.cognitive-ml.fr/).

 - [ ] If you're not going to use your own, then get a team's computer

 - [ ] Sign up on [GIN](https://gin.g-node.org/) and [OSF](https://osf.io) and give your handle to Loann.